flightaware/kafkatcl/README.md

  Once setup_producer has been invoked to create a producer-generating object called kafka::producer, changes to the master object like defining callbacks will not be inherited by the producer or consumer creator.

+Demos
+---

+* [basic-reader.tcl](https://github.com/flightaware/kafkatcl/blob/master/demos/basic-reader.tcl) - the simplest reader, reads with a "while" loop, no callback.

+* [basic-batch-reader.tcl](https://github.com/flightaware/kafkatcl/blob/master/demos/basic-batch-reader.tcl) - building on the basic reader, this demo uses **consume_batch** to consume batches of messages from kafka.

+* [basic-reader-batch-queue.tcl](https://github.com/flightaware/kafkatcl/blob/master/demos/basic-reader-batch-queue.tcl) - building on the basic batch reader, this creates a queue and arranges to consume from a topic into a queue.
+It then uses the **consume_batch** method of kafkatcl queues to process the messages as above.

+* [reader-callback.tcl](https://github.com/flightaware/kafkatcl/blob/master/demos/reader-callback.tcl) - consume from a kafka topic by getting callbacks, keeping the Tcl event loop alive

+* [reader-queue-callback.tcl](https://github.com/flightaware/kafkatcl/blob/master/demos/reader-queue-callback.tcl) - consume from a topic into a queue and get callbacks when there are messages in the queue.

+* [reader-queue-callback-multipart.tcl](https://github.com/flightaware/kafkatcl/blob/master/demos/reader-queue-callback-multipart.tcl) - consume from may partitions into a single queue and get callbacks on the queue

+* [producer.tcl](https://github.com/flightaware/kafkatcl/blob/master/demos/producer.tcl) - produce rows read from stdin to a topic

+* [producer-dr-callback.tcl](https://github.com/flightaware/kafkatcl/blob/master/demos/producer-dr-callback.tcl) - produce rows read from stdin to a topic and get delivery report callbacks

+* [index-writer-oo.tcl](https://github.com/flightaware/kafkatcl/blob/master/demos/index-writer-oo.tcl) - itcl class to write to a topic and periodically write information to a corresponding index topic

+* [meta.tcl](https://github.com/flightaware/kafkatcl/blob/master/demos/meta.tcl) - display some of the metadata

 Misc Stuff
 ---